 Since taking office, President Trump has worked to end crucial protections for more than 300,000 immigrants from six countries with Temporary Protected Status (TPS).
 This life-saving program provides protection from deportation to people from certain countries afflicted by natural disasters, war, or other dangerous conditions—allowing them to live and work in the U.S.

 Multiple lawsuits challenging these terminations have since been filed.
-Unfortunately, the Ninth Circuit Court of Appeals issued a ruling on Sept.
-15 that would clear the way for the administration to move forward with terminations for El Salvador, Haiti, Honduras, Nepal, Nicaragua, and Sudan.
+On Sept.
+15, 2020, the Ninth Circuit Court of Appeals issued a ruling that would clear the way for the administration to move forward with terminations for El Salvador, Haiti, Honduras, Nepal, Nicaragua, and Sudan.
 The decision leaves hundreds of thousands of TPS holders—many of whom have lived in the U.S. for decades—vulnerable to family separation and mass deportation.

 Here’s what you need to know about what’s happening now with TPS.

 1. There are multiple legal challenges to the Trump administration’s efforts to terminate TPS.

 TPS holders, advocacy organizations, and other allies have been working to prove that the Trump administration was wrong—and discriminatory—in terminating TPS for impacted countries.
 Multiple lawsuits challenging the termination have been filed to stop their implementation.
 The suits also accuse the administration of ending TPS for certain countries based on racial discrimination and infringing on the constitutional rights of TPS holders, among other issues.